Segmenting by persona

 The campaign also led directly to 35 new LinkedIn connections and 34 sales meetings being secured, resulting in Vodat International making the tender list for three high-profile retailers’ network upgrade projects.

-“This was the only marketing and demand generation campaign we ran during 2016, and it filled our pipeline for the year.
+“This was the only marketing and demand generation campaign we ran this year, and it filled our pipeline for the year.

 “Fieldworks expertly demonstrated how to blend thought leadership content with strategic execution, to create assets that retailers want to read, supported by a nurturing journey that directly led to sales meetings.”